Biamp develops and updates a library of drivers for more than 5000 devices that can be connected to systems managed by Biamp devices.

 Biamp typically releases new drivers 2 to 3 times per year.
 The Biamp Project Designer system-creation software includes detection and download of newly added device drivers.
 The software’s Device Indexer automatically checks for updates and provides notifications when new drivers are available.
 Clicking on “Download new device drivers” updates and reindexes your local driver library.

-While typically not required, you can for new drivers by manually opening the Device Indexer.
+While typically not required, you can check for new drivers by manually opening the Device Indexer.

 Requesting a driver be added to Biamp’s development schedule